 View the conference schedule

-Our chairman, Dr. Joseph Wiley, moderates this popular weekly conference attended by faculty and house staff alike.
+This popular weekly conference is attended by faculty and house staff alike.
 Patients with interesting diagnoses or who have presented with diagnostic dilemmas are the focal points of this conference.
 Residents actively participate by presenting the selected cases along with a short discussion of the topic of interest.
 This conference stimulates exciting discussion among participants ranging from patient presentation and diagnosis to treatment/management.
 This conference is designed to facilitate and promote academic interaction between house staff and faculty and includes care from all inpatient, ICU and outpatient venues.

 This monthly conference provides a forum for discussion of psychosocial dynamics of patients and their families.
 Each month a different service is responsible for facilitating psychosocial rounds (i.e., PICU, NICU, ED).
 Topics of discussion have included child abuse, death and dying, and ethical dilemmas in the care of chronically ill children.

 This lively and interactive case based conference is attended by 3rd year residents and offers the most senior learners a chance to explore clinical conundrums with the chairman.

 Family centered rounds are an important part of patient care.
 They take place every morning on inpatient services.
 The interdisciplinary team of caregivers share information, at the patient’s beside, so they can work effectively as a team.
 The rounds include the patient, family, nurses, physicians and additional health personnel relevant to the particular patient.